-As promised, today I am sharing some of the very special photos showing some of the 1st time experiences of Adriana and Fatima…even some for Ana Yancey.
+As promised, today I am sharing some of the very special photos showing some of the 1st time experiences of Ariana and Fatima…even some for Ana Yancey.
 We are having a great time and you have to be present to experience the first time reactions to many new things.
 These are only a few photos and more will be shared later.

 There has been a wide range of activities since their arrival to the US.
 The time spent in Washington, D.C. included visits to the White House, Lincoln Memorial, and the Smithsonian.
 They attended the Kennedy Center to watch the New York Ballet perform and that was very special.
 Traveling down Interstate 81 included the stop at the Natural Bridge, Planetarium, and the caverns.
 Since arriving on campus, their time has been spent attending the reception, shopping, bowling, rock climbing, the trampoline, time at the lake swimming and boat paddling, attending a live concert, and eating at different restaurants.
 Later today, they will go hiking.
 This has been a fun-filled week with endless excitement.

 I will be saying goodbye to them this evening and on Monday I travel to eastern Virginia to visit my aunts.
-Angela, Ana Yancey, Fatima, and Adriana will still be on campus next week attending the Young Scholars Institute and Leadership Program.
+Angela, Ana Yancey, Fatima, and Ariana will still be on campus next week attending the Young Scholars Institute and Leadership Program.

 Voted Best Summer Camp by Virginia Living Magazine